 I know he recently released an album but I want to share with you some of the songs that inspired me when I was a teenager.
 I’ve also included one of the recent songs that Kanye West sampled him on.

 In last year’s TED Talk speech the author of Eat, Pray, Love explains how she is able to handle the terrible pressure to make something genius after having a huge breakout bestseller.
-Her solution is to do as the pre-Age of Reason folks did and think of your genius as something outside of yourself (the bonus is a great Tom Waits story).
+Her solution is to do as folks did before the Age of Reason, and think of your genius as something outside of yourself (the bonus is a great Tom Waits story).

 This has been unbelievably helpful for me lately.
 If you are a creative person who has been haunted any kind of creative block, I highly recommend you watch it.